Computing

 We believe that all children should be using computers from an early age to help improve their skills when navigating and using devices – after all, some of our children will be using 22nd-century technology one day.
 As a result of this belief, across the school, children will have access to laptops and iPads.
 Computing is implemented across all aspects of our school curriculum.

-We strive to keep children safe online and provide them with the knowledge and tools to do so.
+We strive to keep children safe online and provide them with the knowledge and tools to do so, by regularly providing Online Safety teaching at the start of Computing lessons.
 We also empower parents, carers and the wider community with up to date information regarding keeping children safe online.
 We recognise the unique contribution that e-learning makes to the motivation and effectiveness of learners in our school and the role that the school has in preparing pupils for their future by improving their knowledge and understanding of how technology is an aid to learning.

 Impact